 Our Tolsby frame teaching resources include:

-IKEA Hacks – Craft Material Storage
+IKEA Hacks – Stationery Storage

 We love this clever use of the infamous IKEA RÅSKOG Trolley by @misswclassroom.
-This trolley is the perfect height for little people and a great storage solution for stationary.
+This trolley is the perfect height for little people and a great storage solution for stationery.
 It’s the perfect accessory for any makerspace, literacy center or creative corner.

 Top tip: Establish a student helper system to keep the classroom craft tray tidy.